Temmix/jpmorgan/README.md

 # This is JP Morgan & Chase interview app,
-# Created using Create React App and typescript
+## Created using Create React App and Typescript

 ## Available Scripts